University on a mission to help people change their lives

 It serves as a monument to the opportunities and human potential that socially responsible higher education institutions could unlock in their communities.

-Community engagement as part of social responsibility was discussed at a virtual conference titled ‘University Social Responsibility: Priorities for the next decade’, hosted from 3-5 February by the University of Pretoria and the University Social Responsibility Network.
+Community engagement as part of social responsibility will be discussed at a virtual conference titled ‘University Social Responsibility: Priorities for the next decade’, that will be hosted from 3-5 February by the University of Pretoria and the University Social Responsibility Network.
+To register for the summit, please go to: University Social Responsibility Network.

 A webinar on 'How can universities improve their social impact?’ is available on the University World News YouTube Channel here.
 The webinar was held on 27 January, with 2,200 registered participants.
 The panel speakers were Hilligje van’t Land, secretary general of the International Association of Universities; Lorlene Hoyt, executive director of the Talloires Network of Engaged Universities; Maha Haidar Makki, director of the Mastercard Foundation Scholars Program at the American University of Beirut, and Maryam Mohiuddin, founder and director of the Social Innovation Lab, Lahore, Pakistan.